DenuvoSoftwareSolutions/SiMBA/README.md

 2*(s&~t)+2*(s^t)-(s|t)+2*~(s^t)-~t-~(s&t), s
 </pre>

 For each line, both the complex and the simple expression are simplified and finally compared.
-The reason for simplifying the latter is to make verification results independent of whitespace, the order of factors or summands etc.
+The reason for simplifying the latter is to make verification results independent of whitespace, the order of factors or summands, etc.

 As with <code>simplify.py</code>, a linearity check as well as a check for a correct simplification can be enabled using the options **-l** and **-z**, resp., and the number of bits can be specified using option **-b**.
-If the user wants to run SiMBA on only a certain maximum number of expressions contained in the specified file, this maximum number can be specified via option **-r**:
+If one wants to run SiMBA on only a certain maximum number of expressions contained in the specified file, this maximum number can be specified via option **-r**:

     python3 src/simplify_dataset.py -f some_file.txt -r 2